deepset-ai/haystack-home/content/blog/deepset-studio-and-nvidia-nims/index.md

 ![Fig. 5 - PromtBuilder configuration in the deepset Studio.](prompt.png "Fig. 5 - PromtBuilder Configuration in the deepset Studio.")

--   **LLM Component**: Finally, we will add a LLM component that receives our final augmented prompt and generates a response.
+-   **LLM Component**: Finally, we will add an LLM component that receives our final augmented prompt and generates a response.
 In this example, we will use the [llama-3_1-70b-instruct](https://build.nvidia.com/meta/llama-3_1-70b-instruct) NIM microservice from the [NVIDIA API catalog](https://build.nvidia.com/nim).
 In this case, we use the [`NvidiaGenerator`](https://docs.haystack.deepset.ai/docs/nvidiagenerator) component from Haystack and configure it to use the `meta/llama-3.1-70b-instruct` model.
 Fig. 6 shows the configuration of this component in the deepset Studio.

 ![Fig. 6 - NvidiaGenerator configuration in the deepset Studio.](generator.png "Fig. 6 - NvidiaGenerator configuration in the deepset Studio.")

 As you can see, each of these individual components expects certain inputs, and produces various outputs.
 You can learn more about the pipeline architecture and how components are connected [here](https://docs.haystack.deepset.ai/docs/creating-pipelines).
-We can now connect them in deepset Studio to create the final RAG pipeline as shown in Fig. 7.
+We can now connect them in deepset Studio to create the final RAG pipeline, as shown in Fig. 7.

 ![Fig. 7 - Full RAG Pipeline built visually in the deepset Studio.](rag.png "Fig. 7 - Full RAG pipeline built visually in the deepset Studio.")